-The OTAA or WTAA degree will satisfy all general education requirements except Bible and religion.
+The OTAA or WTAA degree will satisfy all general education requirements except Bible and religion provided students complete 90 quarter hours (60 semester hours) of transferable credit graded C- or better.
 The OTAA or WTAA degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.